Abstraction Health

 Safety summary

-Based on multiple meta-analyses and reviews, creatine supplementation at typical doses (3–5 g/day) appears safe for healthy adults, with no evidence of adverse renal effects in people with normal kidney function.
-Safety data in children, adolescents, and individuals with pre-existing conditions is less robust and warrants caution.
+Creatine supplementation at standard doses (3–5 g/day) appears safe for healthy adults, with a meta-analysis finding no adverse effects on renal function and an RCT refuting the hair loss concern.
+Safety data in individuals with pre-existing kidney conditions or in pediatric populations is less established and warrants caution.

 Effects of creatine supplementation on memory in healthy individuals: a systematic review and meta-analysis of randomized controlled trials.